CrunchyData/postgres-operator/docs/content/architecture/namespace.md

 ### `readonly`

-While in this mode the PostgreSQL Operator is still able to listen for  namespace events within the Kubernetetes cluster, and then create and run and/or remove controllers as namespaces are added, updated and deleted.
-Therefore, the Operator is able to dynamically respond to namespace events in the Kubernetes cluster.
-However, while in this mode the Operator is unable to create, delete or update namespaces itself, which means these actions must be performed externally by an administrator.
+In `readonly` mode, the PostgreSQL Operator is still able to listen to namespace events within a Kubernetes cluster, but it can no longer modify (create, update, delete) namespaces.
+For example, if a Kubernetes administrator creates a namespace, the PostgreSQL Operator can respond and create controllers for that namespace.

 The following defines the namespace permissions required for the `readonly` mode to be enabled: